-Face Fit Testing is conducted through the use of quantitative testing equipment.
+Face Fit Testing is conducted through the use of quantitative testing equipment (such as the PortaCount or Accufit).

-A thorough understanding of technical equipment knowledge, and a detailed understanding of respiratory protective equipment is required to accurately fit test workers.
+A thorough understanding of the fit test equipment, and a detailed understanding of respiratory protective equipment (RPE) is required to accurately and compliantly fit test workers.

-Our tailored training gives you the confidence so that you can use the equipment and software associated with quantitative fit testing.
+Our tailored training is delivered by industry leaders and gives you the confidence so that you can use the equipment and software associated with quantitative fit testing.

 Our Face Fit Test Training includes the following: